 - Use Radio Buttons for mutually exclusive choices.
-If user can make more than one choice use Checkboxes.
+If the user can make more than one choice, use Checkboxes instead.

 - Radio Buttons appear in groups of two or more.

 - Use Radio Buttons when two to six choices are available.
-If displaying more than six items, consider using a Drop Down Menu.
+If displaying more than six items, use a Select Menu .

 - Lay out lists of Radio Buttons vertically with one choice per line.